Science Of Chocolate

 In Recent Years

 One of my goals is to combat the fear and insecurity people feel around chocolate.
 Whether tasting, tempering, or making chocolate, many people feel very inadequate and reluctant to ask for help.
-Much of this intimidation stems from the attitude of those within the fine and craft chocolate sector.
-The good news is, it doesn’t have to be this way.
-Chocolate is a beautiful medium to work with and appreciate, and it’s my goal to hep you appreciate this through a practical, fact-based, and unbiased approach.
-I want to help you realize that fine chocolate can be fun, satisfying, and that your ideas and opinions matter too.
+My work has helped many businesses, consultants, chocolate tasters and judges, or at-home chefs who simply want to learn and enjoy chocolate more.
+Chocolate is a beautiful medium to work with and appreciate, and it’s my goal to hep you appreciate this through a practical, fact-based, and objective approach.

 The Original Bean To Bar Map